KevinHCH/kraven/notes.md

 - create a new app: `python manage.py startapp <app_name>`
 - install tailwindcss: [click here](https://medium.com/@josemiguel.sandoval20/como-usar-tailwind-css-en-una-app-de-django-5b7eafafae21)
 - To load the models from an existing database in django use this command: `python manage.py inspectdb > <app_name>/models.py`

+## Deploy Django to prod
+- It's very important to use the gunicorn package to have the server running in the background and whitenoise package for the static files